mattiashem/cyber-test/Tests/webbtest.md

 ## 3. TLS Certificate Signer
 **Question:**
-- Who is the trusted signer (Certificate Authority) of the TLS certificate?
+- Who is the trusted signer Issuer CN of the TLS certificate?

 **Correct Answer:** R10

 ---

-## 4. WordPress Version
+## 4. What OS is the server running ?
 **Question:**
-- What is the version of WordPress being used on the site?
+- What is the Os of the server

-**Note:** No answer is currently provided; you should identify the version by investigating metadata or page source if available.
+**Note:**

+**Correct Answer:** Debian ore Ubuntu
 ---

 ## 5. Database in Use